rydmike/flex_color_picker/README.md

 When you show more than one color picker, a segmented sliding control allows you to select which one to use.
 You can configure the `ColorPicker` to include any of the above color pickers.
 Showing pickers 1 and 2, together with picker 3 is not very useful, they are available as optional ways of showing and selecting the standard Material primary and accent colors.

-You provide the color picker with its heading and sub headings, typically Text widgets with appropriate style.
-You also define if the Material shades can be selected or not and if the selected color names and values are shown in the picker.
+Give the color picker a heading and a subheading for the color shades, typically Text widgets with appropriate style.
+Decide if the Material shades can be selected or not and if the selected color names and values are shown in the picker.
 If the color HEX RGB code is shown, the picker includes a button that allows you to copy the selected color code to the clipboard.

 The shape, size and spacing of the color picker items can be modified.
 There is a built in dialog that can be used to show and use the `ColorPicker` in a pre-made dialog.
-You can of course also make your own dialog and just use the color picker widget in your own custom dialog.
+You can of course also make your own dialog and just use the color picker widget in your custom dialog.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-lower.png?raw=true" alt="ColorPicker variations lower"/>